 Katarzyna’s operatic roles include the title role of Bizet’s Carmen and La Tragédie de Carmen; the Page of Herodias in Strauss’ Salome; River Voice in the world premiere of The Industry’s (L.A.)
 HOPSCOTCH; the Virgin in the world premiere of Paola Prestini’s Oceanic Verses (premiered at Carnegie Hall); the leading role of Isabelle Eberhart in the world premiere of Missy Mazzoli’s Song from the Uproar; the title roles in Handel’s Ariodante and Humperdinck’s Hansel und Gretel; the Mozart roles of Donna Elvira, Dorabella, Cherubino and Second Lady; Maman and Libellule in Ravel’s L’Enfant et les Sortilèges; Bianca in Britten’s The Rape of Lucretia; Maddalena in Verdi’s Rigoletto; Giannetta in Donizetti’s L’Elisir d’Amore; and, Suzuki and Kate Pinkerton in Puccini’s Madama Butterfly.

 Katarzyna’s concert / oratorio credits include the alto solos in Wojciech Kilar’s Missa Pro Pace, Duruflé’s Requiem, Beethoven’s Ninth Symphony, Haydn’s Paukenmesse, C.P.E.
 Bach’s Magnificat, J.S.
-Bach’s Magnificat, Mendelssohn’s Die Erste Walpurgisnacht, Handel’s Messiah, Mozart’s Requiem, Bach’s Weihnachtsoratorium, Handel’s Chandos Anthems 9 and 11, Purcell’s Rejoice in the Lord Always, Stravinsky’s Les Noces, and in the world premiere of A Call For Peace, composed by Sharbel Dalal.
+Bach’s Magnificat, Mendelssohn’s Die Erste Walpurgisnacht, Handel’s Messiah, Mozart’s Requiem, Bach’s Weihnachtsoratorium, Handel’s Chandos Anthems 9 and 11, Purcell’s Rejoice in the Lord Always, and Stravinsky’s Les Noces.
 She has also performed both the alto and second soprano solos in J.S.
 Bach’s Mass in B Minor.
+Katarzyna has performed many newly composed cantatas and oratorios, including several world premieres of these works, which are highlighted on her world premieres and new music page.

 Notable awards and distinctions include the 2016 first prize from the Susan and Virginia Hawk Vocal Competition, the 2015 first prize from the Marcella Kochańska Sembrich Vocal Competition, the Vivian Asfar Memorial Award for Vocal Excellence, the William and Phyllis Waters Graduating Award from the University of Toronto, New England Regional Finalist for the Metropolitan Opera National Council Auditions, and generous scholarships from the Friends of the National Arts Center, the International Vocal Arts Institute, the Marc and Eva Stern Foundation, the University of Ottawa, the University of Toronto, Bard College and the Canadian Opera Volunteer Committee.